Best Shimano Reels

 The drag is a bit slow

-As with most Shimano reels, most impressive about the Stradic HG is just the sheer build quality.
+As with most Shimano fishing accessories, most impressive about the Stradic HG is just the sheer build quality.
 The top-of-the-line features and technologies do help, however.Read more

 There are three main features that all work together to improve the smoothness and performance of the Stradic HG.
 The features being alluded to are the Dyna-Balance rotor, Fluidrive II system and Propulsion Line Management System.